 ‘Taxable grant’: a) ‘taxable’ meaning it needs to be included in your taxable income for tax year 2020/21; and b) ‘grant’ meaning money you don’t have to pay back.

 To work out the average HMRC will add together the total trading profit (this is your self-employed income minus your relevant allowable business expenses) for the relevant tax years then divide by however many tax years this is.
 This gives an annual amount, so it will use this number to calculate a monthly amount (80% of this divided by 12).

 It will be up to a maximum of £2,500 per month for 3 months, but so long as your trading profits average under £37,500 this limit won't impact you.

-As you can see, this is based on a pre-tax figure, and so it will be included as taxable income on your 2020/21 tax return and you will be taxed on it if you earn more than the personal allowance (£12,500).
+As you can see, this is based on a pre-tax figure, and so it will be included as taxable income on your 2020/21 tax return and you will be taxed on it if you earn more than the personal allowance (£12,500), as well as paying any relevant national insurance contributions if you earn more than the earnigns threshold (£9,500).
 But we will cover this is the tax return guide next year.

 Unfortunately, we are hearing a lot of cases of criminals using phishing attack to get people's personal data off them by playing on people's fear around CV-19.
 The government page states clearly:

 You will access this scheme only through the GOV.UK website.
 If someone texts, calls or emails claiming to be from HMRC, saying that you can claim financial help or are owed a tax refund, and asks you to click on a link or to give information such as your name, credit card or bank details, it is a scam.